 To the postmodernist, one who thinks he is right is to be regarded as dangerous.
 Only the enlightened of the age can think that everyone is right, since truth is so relative and subjective.
 There is no right or wrong; truth is up to each person.
 Of course, everyone is right except the one who believes the Bible is right.
 The view is contradictory to the core!
 To say that we must tolerate everyone, then refuse to tolerate those who don’t kowtow to the movement, is sheer hypocrisy.
 Further, to argue that there are no absolutes is a self-contradictory position.
 If the argument is true, then the statement ("there are no absolutes") is false.
 If it is not true, then the position is false.
 It simply cannot work.
 Those who argue for relativity of all things are not relative when it comes to their foundational concepts.

 What is even more alarming is how the philosophy is creeping in among the people of God, especially in the realm of biblical interpretation.
-Though people still claim belief in the Bible, there is more and more a tendency to interpret Bible passages in a very subjective way.
+Though people still claim belief in the Bible, there is more and more of a tendency to interpret Bible passages in a very subjective way.
 We become less concerned with what the passage is intended to convey as it was written by the author, and more concerned with "what it means to me."
 This process results in the relativity of truth.
 Though we certainly want to know how the passages apply to us today, the meaning of those passages are fixed in their time.
 So if we want to know what a passage means, we must look at in its historical context.
 Only then can we properly make applications to our situation today.
 If we do not first understand the meaning, then how can we arrive at a proper application?
 [See Bible Study - Some Useful (And Very Important) Guidelines and Context is CRUCIAL]

 In the postmodern view, however, authority resides, not in the text, but within the reader himself.
 Some interpreters then go so far as to argue that inspiration does not refer to the process of how God communicated His will, but rather to one’s own clever way of interpreting a text.
 Though brethren still defend the "God-inspired" nature of the Bible, the tendency to interpret the text subjectively is there.
 We must be extremely careful.